Danjumaaudu/HNG-Internship-Tasks/README.md

    ¬typescript

-   ¬Axios - for collecting data from the exteral Api
+   ¬Axios - for collecting data from the external Api

-   ¬CORS,MORGAN, Express-rate-limiter and dotenv - used for best pratices and stablity
+   ¬CORS, MORGAN, Express-rate-limiter, and dotenv - used for best practices and stability

 #   Features